Robby Thompson: MLB playing career

 Thompson made his major league debut with the Giants on April 8, 1986, at the age of 24.
 In June, he became the first player in major league history to be caught stealing four times in one game (three occurred during attempted hit and run plays).
 Despite his rocky start, Thompson ended the season with a .271 batting average as the Giants leadoff hitter and provided steady defense.
 He won the Sporting News Rookie of the Year Award and finished second to Todd Worrell in the 1986 National League Rookie of the Year Award.
 Thompson had surgery at the end of the season to have cartilage removed from his right knee.

 Thompson continued to perform well defensively in 1987, teaming up with Giants shortstop José Uribe to form one of the best double play combinations in baseball, and helped the Giants lead the major leagues with 183 double plays.
 The Giants clinched the National League Western Division title by six games over the Cincinnati Reds.
 In the 1987 National League Championship Series, Thompson played in pain with a bulging disc but still played well defensively helping the Giants set a playoff record with 10 double plays.
 He also hit 1 home run and had 2 runs batted in as the Giants were defeated by the St. Louis Cardinals in a seven-game series.

 In 1988, Thompson was hitting above .300 at mid-season to earn a spot as a reserve on the 1988 National League All-Star team.
 Unfortunately, he was once again plagued by an injury and had to miss the game due to a pinched nerve in his leg.
 Brett Butler took over as the Giants leadoff hitter and Thompson, as the new number two hitter in the batting order, struggled to make contact, striking out 111 times and ending the year with a .264 average.

 In 1989, Thompson's batting average dropped to .241.
 However, he led the National League with 11 triples and scored a career-high 91 runs while hitting ahead of Will Clark and Kevin Mitchell in the batting order.
 The Giants once again won the Western Division crown and faced the Chicago Cubs in the 1989 National League Championship Series.
 Thompson hit 2 home runs in the series including a game-winning two-run home run in Game 3 as the Giants went on to win the series in five games.
+The victory marked the first time in 27 years that the Giants had won the National League pennant.
 Thompson was held to only one hit in the 1989 World Series against the Oakland Athletics as the Giants were swept in four straight games.